kahlil/hitch-hikers-guide/slides/conferences.md

 ## Watch Conference Talks

-Learn about how they are run, how does the project interact with the community? <!-- .element: class="fragment" data-fragment-index="0" -->
+Learn about how they are run, how does the project interact with the community?

 Note: